marionbarker/loopdocs/docs/browser/bb-update.md

 ![screen showing repository secrets list](img/update-secret-gh-pat.gif){width="500"}
 {align="center"}

-1. Tap on Settings, then scroll down until you see `Secrets and variables` on the left side and click on the drop down indicator to display `Actions`.
+1. Tap on Settings, then scroll down until you see `Secrets and variables` on the left side and click on the drop-down indicator to display `Actions`.
 1. Keep scrolling on the same screen, past the `Action secrets / New repository secret` row, until you see the list of your current <code>Secrets</code>.
-1. Click on the GH_PAT, tap on the pencil and enter the new token in the form.
+1. Click on the GH_PAT, tap on the pencil, and enter the new token in the form.
 Click on Update Secret to complete the action.

 Scroll all the way to the top of the screen and tap on your LoopWorkspace link.
 Then follow the [How to Update or Rebuild](#how-to-update-or-rebuild) instructions to start a new build.